Subscriptions

 The subscription's output type will be determined based on the first generic type parameter

-on the function's return type, so typing it is required.
+on the AsyncGenerator return type (in this case int), so typing it is required.

 To add arguments for the subscription, you can add them to the function signature.

-Typing these arguments is required to determine their input type.
+Typing these arguments is also required to determine their input type.

 | import asyncio